pipelinecd/pipeline/README.md

 > flexible enough for startups
 > and powerful enough for the enterprise

 Read [Why a new CD tool][1] for the reason and focus points behind this CD tool.
-And [DSL Design][2] to give you an intro into the Domain Specific Languange (DSL) that is used to define the pipeline and configure the jobs.
+And [DSL Design ideas][2] to give you an intro into the Domain Specific Languange (DSL) that we're working towards for defining the pipeline and its stages.

 > Making the Impossible Possible
 > the Possible Simple